ChulJJA/AI_Project/README.md

 Includes various helper functions and data structures, such as Counter, Stack, Queue, and PriorityQueue, which are useful for implementing classifiers and other functionalities.

 ## Licensing Information
 - Please do not distribute or publish solutions to this project.
 The Pacman AI projects were developed at UC Berkeley by John DeNero and Dan Klein.
-For more info, see UC Berkeley AI.